-If you are anything like me you are really interested to know what kind of diet plan and workout program Arnold Schwarzenegger followed when he was training in the 70’s for the Mr Olympia.
+If you are anything like me you are really interested to know what kind of diet plan and workout program Arnold Schwarzenegger followed when he was training in the ’70s for Mr. Olympia.

 Most of us have seen the documentary Pumping Iron .

-In that film we saw Arnold Schwarzenegger prepare for the Mr Olympia in 1975 among other bodybuilder such as Lou Ferrigno, Serge Nubret, Ken Waller, Franco Columbu, Mike Katz, Ed Corney and more.
+In that film, we saw Arnold Schwarzenegger prepare for Mr. Olympia in 1975 among other bodybuilders such as Lou Ferrigno, Serge Nubret, Ken Waller, Franco Columbu, Mike Katz, Ed Corney, and more.

-Of course we want to more know about how Arnold and the golden era bobybuilders trained, because all of them had a aesthetically pleasing physique.
+Of course, we want to more know about how Arnold and the golden era bodybuilders trained, because all of them had an aesthetically pleasing physique.

 Also, what was the Arnold Schwarzenegger diet like?